-When is the Beyond Good and Evil 2 release date?
+When is the Beyond Good & Evil 2 release date?

 The short answer is: we don't know.

-The long answer is: probably not in 2019, and a 2020 launch is looking unlikely - after all, the only thing we've seen so far is a cinematic trailer and pre-alpha gameplay, and the game's been in some form of development since at least 2008 already.
+The long answer is: definitely not in 2020, and even a 2021 launch is looking optimistic - after all, the only thing we've seen so far is a cinematic trailer and pre-alpha gameplay, and the game's been in some form of development since at least 2008 already.

 While there had initially been speculation that Nintendo had contributed development funds to ensure Switch exclusivity, that is pretty much definitely not the case.
-Michael Ancel, the game's creative director, replied to a comment on Instagram to say it wasn't a Switch exclusive "as far as I know".
+Michel Ancel, the game's initial creator, replied to a comment on Instagram to say it wasn't a Switch exclusive "as far as I know".

 We were given a gameplay tease during the E3 event that showed some basic melee combat for a few moments, and some ship-to-ship combat too.
 It looked very solid, but not particularly revolutionary, although the game is still in development so it must be taken with a grain of salt.